mhaugrud/msumcspy/_sources/Lists/ListComprehensions.rst

    [<expression> for <item> in <sequence> if  <condition>]

-where the if clause is optional.
+where the if-clause is optional.
 For example,

 .. activecode:: li7